Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicit usage guidance: 'Use when a session is ending or context is getting large.'
-This provides clear context for when to invoke the tool, though it does not explicitly mention when not to use or alternatives.
+The description provides explicit usage guidance: 'Use when a session is ending or context is getting large.'
+This gives clear context for when to invoke the tool.
+However, it does not explicitly state when not to use it or mention alternative tools for other scenarios, which would improve the score.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.